Alan Ayckbourn: 20 Facts

 14. The Variety Club named Alan 'Playwright of the Year' in 1974; between 1973 and 2024, Alan has received more than 35 major theatre awards including an Olivier Special Award in 2009 and the Special Tony Award for Lifetime Achievement In Theatre in 2010.

-15. In 1975 Alan wrote his first play intended for end-stage performance (Bedroom Farce); although he is primarily associated with the Round, he has written five plays intended for the end-stage: Bedroom Farce, A Small Family Business, Haunting Julia, Things We Do For Love and Virtual Reality.
+15. In 1975 Alan wrote his first play intended for end-stage performance (Bedroom Farce); although he is primarily associated with the Round, he has written six plays intended for the end-stage: Bedroom Farce, A Small Family Business, Haunting Julia, Things We Do For Love, Virtual Reality and All Lies.
 (For the record Jeeves and House were also first performed in the end-stage, but were not specifically written for end-stage performance)

 16. In 1976, Alan and the Theatre in the Round at the Library Theatre company moved to Theatre in the Round at Westwood (later renamed the Stephen Joseph Theatre In The Round) - based at Scarborough's former Westwood County Modern School.
 In 1996, he would again move the company to the Stephen Joseph Theatre - based at Scarborough's former Odeon cinema.